mendix/docs/content/refguide/page.md

 * Each widget has a drop zone before/above and after/below it – this makes it easier to place widgets correctly when they appear close together in Design mode
 * Right-click on a drop zone allows you to insert a widget into it
-* There is a menu at the top of the page of frequently-used widgets – these cannot be dragged, but are positioned by clicking a drop zone after selecting the widget
+* There is a menu at the top of the page of data widgets – these cannot be dragged, but are positioned by clicking a drop zone after selecting the widget

     ![Frequently-used widgets](attachments/page/frequently-used.png)